Nordic's Privacy Statement

 • Internet or social media.

-When you visit our website we, or our partners, may automatically collect information from your device or web browser which may include personal data by using cookies or similar technologies such as web beacons.
-For more information about cookies, the information collected via cookies, and how we use such information, please read our cookie statement.
+When you visit our website, we, or our partners, may automatically collect personal data from your device or web browser which may include personal data by using cookies or similar technologies such as web beacons.
+For more information about cookies, the personal data collected via cookies, and how we use such information, please read our cookie statement

-We may use your personal data for the following purposes, based on the following legal grounds:
+We may use your personal data for the following purposes, based on one or more of the following legal basis:

 1. To provide you with the requested services.